aaronamran/MCSI-Remote-Cybersecurity-Internship/Cyber Defense/disable-llmnr.md

 ## Solutions With Scripts
-- Save the following PowerShell script as 'disableLLMNR.ps1'
+- Save the following PowerShell script as `disableLLMNR.ps1` in a Windows 7 VM
   ```
   # PowerShell script to detect and disable LLMNR on local or remote machines